shipra-aeron/Fraud-Detection-System/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.

+1. Fork the repository.
+2. Create a new branch for your feature/bugfix.
+3. Submit a pull request.

+## Future Work
+1. Unsupervised Learning:
+Explore clustering techniques for detecting novel fraud patterns.
+2. Geospatial Analysis:
+Integrate location data for enhanced fraud detection.

 ## License